 Career Resurrection: After their career fluctuated with the controversial Tsubusa Chronicle and xxxHolic endings, the negative reception of Blood-C and their newer works which are a hit-or-miss, CLAMP released the sequel of Cardcaptor Sakura in 2016 which earned good sales and an 2018 anime series with the old cast and staff returning.

-Colbert Bump: When NIS America announced that they're releasing the series with the Filipino-English Animax dub, along with the fact that it's on Crunchyroll, many people checked it out due to sheer curiosity.
-Now because of its newfound exposure, there's a Broken Base over whether the Animax or Nelvana dub is better.
+Colbert Bump: When NIS America announced that they're releasing the series with the Hong Kong-English Animax dub, along with the fact that it's on Crunchyroll, many people checked it out due to sheer curiosity.
+Now because of its newfound exposure, there's a Broken Base over whether the Animax or Nelvana dub is better (or worse).

 The Danza: Sakura is voiced by Sakura Tange, although this is more likely a coincidence.